AMUSED: An Annotation Framework of Multi-modal Social Media Data: Method

-\textbf{Step 6: Social Media Data Crawling} In this step, we fetch the data from the respective social media platform.
-We build a crawler for each social media platform and crawl the details using unique identifiers or Uniform Resource Locator (URL) obtained from the previous step.
-Due to the data restriction, we use Crowdtangle \cite{team2020crowdtangle} to fetch them from Facebook and Instagram posts.
-Example- for Twitter, we use Twitter crawler using tweet ID (unique identifier), we crawl details about the tweets.
+\textbf{Step 6: Social Media Data Crawling} We now fetch the data from the respective social media platform.
+For this purpose, we built a crawler for each social media platform, which consumes the unique identifiers obtained from the previous step.
+For \emph{Twitter} we used a Python crawler using Tweepy, which crawls all details about a Tweet.
+We collect text, time, likes, retweet, user details such as name, location, follower count.
+Similarly, we build our crawler for other platforms.
+Due to the data restriction from Facebook and Instagram, we use Crowdtangle \cite{team2020crowdtangle} to fetch data from Facebook and Instagram, but it only gives numerical data like likes and followers.

-\textbf{Step 7: Data Labelling} In this step, we assign labels to the social media data based on the label assigned to the news articles by journalists.
-Often news articles describe the social media post to be hate speech, fake news, or propaganda.
-We assign the class of the social media post mentioned in the news article as a class described by the journalist.
-For example, if a news article \textbf{A} containing social media post \textbf{S} has been published by a journalist \textbf{J} and journalist \textbf{J} has described the social media post \textbf{S} to be a Fake News, We label the social media post \textbf{S} as Fake News.
-Usually, the news article is published by a domain expert, and it assures that social media post embedded or linked in the news article is correctly labelled.
+\textbf{Step 7: Data Labelling} We assign labels to the social media data based on the label assigned to the news articles by journalists.
+Often news articles categorise a social media post, for example, like hate speech or propaganda.
+We assign the label to social media post as class mentioned in the news article as a class described by the journalist.
+For example, suppose a news article $a$ containing social media post $s$ has been published by a journalist $j$, and journalist $j$ has described the social media post $s$ to be misinformation.
+In that case, We label the social media post $s$ as misinformation.
+It will ease the workload by getting the number of social media post check by a journalist.

-\textbf{Step 8: Human verification} In the next step, to check the correctness, a human verifies the assigned label to the social media post and with label mentioned in the news articles.
+\textbf{Step 8: Human Verification} To check the correctness, a human verifies the assigned label to the social media post.
 If the label is wrongly assigned, then data is removed from the corpus.
 This step assures that the collected social media post contains the relevant post and correctly given label.
 A human can verify the label of the randomly selected news articles.

-\textbf{Step 9: Data Enrichment} In this, we merge the social media data with the details from the news articles.
-It helps to accumulate extra information which might allow for further analysis.
-Data merging provides analysis from news authors and also explains label assigned to the social media post.
+\textbf{Step 9: Data Enrichment} We finally merge the social media data with the details from the news articles.
+It helps to accumulate extra information, which might allow for further analysis.